Although many people have metabolic syndrome, few know much about it. The American Heart Association estimates that one in six Americans has it.

 Think you’re at risk of metabolic syndrome?
 Don’t be discouraged because you CAN turn things around.
 You’re in control of what you do with your body and what you feed it.
 You can reduce your risk of metabolic syndrome by eating healthier and moving more!

-- Eat a Healthier Diet – Eat more fruits and vegetables, and less meat and dairy.
-Also, go easy on processed and fast foods, which contain lots of trans fats, sodium
+Eat a Healthier Diet – Eat more fruits and vegetables, and less meat and dairy.
+Also, go easy on processed and fast foods, which contain lots of trans fats, sodium and sugar.

 Stick to complex carbohydrates like whole grains and legumes, and ensure that carbohydrates don’t exceed 50 percent of total calories.